dominik-roehrle/hallucination_llms/README.md

 To downlaod LLMs create an account on https://huggingface.co/ Maybe the access to Llama has to be requested first: https://huggingface.co/meta-llama and https://llama.meta.com/llama-downloads

-To install pytorch run: pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 then install the other packages with: pip install -r requirements.txt
+To install pytorch go to https://pytorch.org/ then install the other packages with: pip install -r requirements.txt